neuropsychology/Courses/Statistics/R/English/Introduction.md

 summary(df)
 ```

-It will print, in the console, a summary of all the variables (note that there are better summary-like functions available from different packages, such as `describe()` from the psych package but let's stick with the native functions for now).
+It will print, in the console, a summary of all the variables (note that there are better summary-like functions available from different packages, such as `describe()` from the `psych` package, but let's stick with the base functions for now).

 ### Accessing Variables

 So, we have one object, called `"df"`, that is a dataframe, that itself contains 1327 rows and 20 *named* variables.
-We can access each variable using the `$` sign, that is the equivalent of "in".
+We can access each variable using the `$` sign, which roughly means "in".
 For example, execute the following line:
 ```R
 df$Age
 ```
 It will print, in the console, the variable "Age" that is stored *in* the object df.
-Again, we can use the function we used above, `summary()`, on the variable.
+Again, we can use the function we used above, `summary()`, but this unique variable.
 Run the following line:

 ```R
 summary(df$Age)
 ```

-Or, we can ask specifically for the mean or the standard deviation (SD) by running the following:
+We can also ask specifically for the mean or the standard deviation (SD):

 ```R
 mean(df$Age)
 sd(df$Age)
 ```

-### Variable type
+### Variable Type

 Now try applying the `mean()` function on the Sex variable "`mean(df$Sex)`".
 What happened?
 R throws an error message.
 Indeed, Sex is not a **numeric variable**, but a **factor**.
-And the mean of a factor makes not much sense.
+And the mean of a factor does not make much sense.

 It should also throw an error if we apply the function `mean()` on the Study_Level variable, which is a factor with 7 levels (coded from 0 to 7, 0 corresponding to primary school and 7 corresponding to a doctorate degree).

 As you can see, R sees no problem and returns us a mean.
 Why?
-Because it thinks that it is a numeric variable (In its defence, we must admit that it looks like it).
+Because it thinks that it is a numeric variable (In its defence, we must admit that it looks very much like it, with all the levels being numeric).
 Same goes for the Salary variable.

 **So before doing any analysis, make sure to check the type of your variables and convert them when necessary**.